ghostwords/chameleon-crawler/README.md

 ## Usage

 Run `npm run dist` in Chameleon's checkout to produce a CRX build.
 Place the CRX build in chameleon-crawler's checkout.

-Run `run.sh` to perform a crawl.
+Run `python3 ./src/run.py` to perform a crawl.

 ## Roadmap